 Do you have to pay for Google Sites?

-Using Google Sites service is free.
-However, you will have to pay for a custom domain name, an optional feature.
+Using the Google Sites service is free of charge.
+However, you will need to pay for a custom domain name, which is an optional feature.

 Is Blogger or WordPress better?